 The method you choose for migrating to Oracle Cloud Infrastructure depends on many things.
 Do your current applications meet functionality demands?
 Are they compatible with OCI?
-If not, what is required to make the application cloud ready?
+If not, what is required to make the application cloud-ready?
 When should you perform the different migration strategies, and what do you stand to gain from each?
-In this article, information will be provided to help you decide whether you should rehost, replatform or refactor your applications when migrating to Oracle Cloud Infrastructure.
+In this article, the information will be provided to help you decide whether you should rehost, re-platform, or refactor your applications when migrating to Oracle Cloud Infrastructure.

 For the EBS user, migrating to Oracle Cloud Infrastructure is easily the best course of action, even against commercial giants like AWS.

-For the non EBS user though, research shows benefits of migrating to Oracle Cloud Infrastructure rivals benefits of migrating to AWS, especially in terms of Cost, Performance and Security.
+For the non-EBS user though, research shows the benefits of migrating to Oracle Cloud Infrastructure rivals benefits of migrating to AWS, especially in terms of Cost, Performance, and Security.

-Migrating to Oracle Cloud Infrastructure leads to excellent flexibility, reliability, security and performance, and since you can achieve lower Total Cost of Ownership (TCO) than many providers (due to their advanced compute and 2nd generation cloud), it is a high value selection and an excellent starting point for your Cloud journey.
+Migrating to Oracle Cloud Infrastructure leads to excellent flexibility, reliability, security, and performance, and since you can achieve a lower Total Cost of Ownership (TCO) than many providers (due to their advanced compute and 2nd generation cloud), it is a high-value selection and an excellent starting point for your Cloud journey.

-Putting Cloud IaaS into Perspective Before Migrating to Oracle Cloud Infrastructure
+Putting Cloud IaaS into Perspective Before Oracle Cloud Infrastructure Migration

 Cloud IaaS is a pathway to modernization that requires heavy application consideration.
 The level of consideration depends on you and your business.

-For smaller businesses with less stock in the game, there may be less considerations to be made for the migration strategy.
+For smaller businesses with less stock in the game, there may be fewer considerations to be made for the migration strategy.
 Firstly, if they are very young, they might start in the cloud altogether (SaaS solution, for example).
-But even if they have a small on premise footprint and want to pursue Cloud Infrastructure for the time being, they still might be able to accept a packaged approach to migrating to Oracle Cloud Infrastructure because the structure of their ecosystem comes with less complexities and therefore less risk.
+But even if they have a small on-premise footprint and want to pursue Cloud Infrastructure, for the time being, they still might be able to accept a packaged approach to migrating to Oracle Cloud Infrastructure because the structure of their ecosystem comes with fewer complexities and therefore less risk.
 This would serve them well because they would shift more responsibility over to their cloud providers with less cost and difficulty, allowing them to handle things on the business end.

 With this in mind, it is evident that migrating to Oracle Cloud Infrastructure, and transitioning to Cloud IaaS in general, comes with a lot of considerations that are difficult to account for in the planning stages of the migration.